AdobeDocs/commerce-operations.en/help/configuration/storage/multi-master-masterdb.md

 ---
 title: Automatically configure master databases
-description: See guidance on automatically configuring split database solution.
+description: See guidance on automatically configuring the split database solution.
 ee_only: True
 ---